niftyakash/youtube-thumbnail-downloader/README.md

 Welcome to the youtube-thumbnail-downloader wiki!

-This was the 3rd website that I have worked on.
 A simple tool to download Youtube Thumbnail by the link of the video.

 Hosted it using Hostinger for a year.